KhalidOsama/Reddit/README.md

 * The app can be further improved by implementing data binding.
 * The app can be further improved by implementing more decoupling between V VM M by implementing interfaces between components rather than holding concrete implementation references.
 * Using DiffUtils to compare changes to the list.
+* Coroutines for concurrency if need occurs for long operations, however not applicable now.